 Specifications at a glance:

-The Motorola Edge 50 Neo’s camera system is mostly the same as the Motorola Edge 40 Neo’s.
-It has a 50MP main camera with OIS and f/1.8 aperture, a 13MP ultrawide camera with f/2.2 aperture, and a 32MP selfie camera on the front with an f/2.4 aperture.
+The Motorola Edge 50 Neo’s camera system has a 50MP main camera with OIS and f/1.8 aperture, a 13MP ultra-wide camera with f/2.2 aperture, and a 32MP selfie camera on the front with an f/2.4 aperture.
 However, the 50 Neo gains a 10MP telephoto camera with OIS, a f/2.0 aperture, 3x optical zoom and 30x superzoom.

-Like the Neo 40, the phone is a capable performer in low light, and the phone is an impressive option when shooting portraits, with 24mm, 35mm, 50mm and 85mm options available.
-The ultra-wide camera, a 13MP unit, is less good, producing images that lack detail.
+The phone is a capable performer in low light, and the phone is an impressive option when shooting portraits, with 24mm, 35mm, 50mm and 85mm options available.
+The ultra-wide camera, a 13MP unit, isn’t as good, producing images that lack detail.

 Portrait taken with Motorola Edge 50 Neo portrait mode (85mm equivalent option) at London Fashion Week Pierre Garroudi fashion show.
 Photo: Isabella Ruffatti.